Talkala logo

 South Korea uses one national time zone, so once you know whether the destination is a desk or a person, the timing side is simpler than on multi-zone routes.

-Why do people actually call South Korea?
+Why people call South Korea online

 Calling suppliers, offices, and formal business contacts in South Korea